JannisX11/blockbench.net/content/api/textures.md

 Returns: [Texture](textures#texture)

 ### getBase64()
-Returns the content of the texture as a base64 encoded string
+Returns the content of the texture as PNG as a base64 encoded string

+Returns: *string*

+### getDataURL()
+Returns the content of the texture as PNG as a base64 encoded data URL

 Returns: *string*